stewartTS/challenges/README.md

 Checkout our Challenges!

 ### What we would love to see
-- YYour ability to solve problems
+- Your ability to solve problems
 - Thinking beyond the explicit requirements
 - Clean code (use linters)
 - TDD techniques